Wedding Rehearsal Dinner & Welcome Party FAQs: Expert Planning Advice

 Who usually pays for the rehearsal dinner?

-Traditionally, the groom’s parents paid for the rehearsal dinner pre-wedding festivities, but today many couples host and pay themselves, sometimes with family help.
+Traditionally, the groom’s parents paid for the rehearsal dinner pre-wedding festivities, but today traditional financial wedding decisions are not as common.
+There are few rules anymore when it comes to weddings and it’s more about what feels right for the couple and those involved.
+Many couples host and pay themselves, sometimes with family or friend help.
 See details in who pays and how much to spend on the rehearsal dinner.
-There are few rules anymore when it comes to weddings and it’s more about what feels right for the couple and those involved.
 The most important thing when it comes to rehearsal dinners and money is to decide early and clearly who is paying for what.
 For help with staying on budget, be sure to get our ultimate Rehearsal Dinner & Wedding Welcome Party Budget Spreadsheet.

 Who is invited to the rehearsal dinner?